My family during WW2

 1943 – 1945

-In hiding, The Hague, refused his call for POW captivity, showed a forged pass from the German Kriegsmarine during inspection, demolished wood during the Hunger Winter from houses in the forbidden restricted area of the Atlantic Wall
+In hiding, The Hague, refused his call for POW captivity as a Dutch officer, showed a forged pass from the German Kriegsmarine during inspection, demolished wood during the Hunger Winter from houses in the forbidden restricted area of the Atlantic Wall

 May 1945